 Michael Mendillo ’13, ’15 chose Shenandoah University because of the inclusive environment and world-class education that he knew he would receive.
 “Shenandoah can provide you with the foundation you need to become successful,” said Mendillo.
 “Any education you receive is what you make of it, but Shenandoah gave me all the tools I needed for my career.”
 While earning his degree, Mendillo says Shenandoah gave him incredible opportunities through work experience as a phonathon caller, traveling with the Global Citizen Project (GCP) to South Korea and the university’s small class sizes.

-Mendillo attributes his success as Slow Burn’s managing director to his time at Shenandoah.
+Mendillo attributes his successful career as a fundraiser to his time at Shenandoah.
 The university gave him valuable experience in fundraising as a phonathon caller and later as a supervisor.
-“Fundraising is very much needed in the arts administration world, and I was very fortunate to have a solid foundation through classes and my position as a phonathon caller,” said Mendillo.
+“Fundraising is very much needed to create a better world, and I was very fortunate to have a solid foundation through classes and my position as a phonathon caller,” said Mendillo.

 Mendillo’s advice to students is: “Listen!
 The greatest advice I received was to listen in every situation and ask lots of questions.
 In regard to arts management, it can mean listening to a donor, a patron, a coworker, or a board member.
 Listening is a skill that needs to be nurtured.
 It is amazing how people will find you interesting even when you don’t talk much, you just need to listen and ask the right questions!”